-Whitton Tennis Club and the existing homes to the north of the MOL currently do not have any strong relationship with the site.
-In particular a tall concrete fence which forms part of this boundary creates a strong sense of separation and provides, in places, an unattractive boundary to the adjacent footpath that runs along the northern edge of the site, but outside of it.
-There are other parts of this boundary which have been visually 'softened' as a result of planting on its northern side.
-Any proposed changes to this boundary should be discussed with the occupiers of the adjacent properties.
+Whitton Tennis Club and the existing homes to the north of the MOL currently do not have any relationship with the site.
+A tall concrete fence creates a strong sense of separation and creates an unattractive boundary to the adjacent footpath that runs along the northern edge of the site, but outside of it.